simmoe/css-fullpage-snap/README.md

   scroll-snap-type: y mandatory;
 }
 ```
-..where x and y represents the scroll direction.
+..where x and y is the scroll direction.
 Then you give some elements on your page a scroll snap property:
 ```html
 section{
   scroll-snap-align: center;
 }
 ```

 And you´re good to go.
-If needed you can add enforcement to the scroll stops:
+If needed you can enforce scroll stops:
 ```html
 section{
   scroll-snap-align: center;